-About 200 m north of this crossing is Tolley Reserve, with an RX steam locomotive on display as well as toilets, picnic facilities, playground, skate park and MTB/BMX track.
+About 200 metres north of this crossing is Tolley Reserve with an RX steam locomotive on display as well as toilets, picnic facilities, playground, skate park and MTB/BMX track.

-A riverside linear path runs from Tolley Reserve beneath the Murray St road bridge and then on to Nuriootpa caravan park.
+A riverside linear path runs from Tolley Reserve under the Murray Street road bridge and then onto the Nuriootpa caravan park.

 Nuriootpa to Angaston (7 km)

-This high quality rail trail follows the old rail easement and has a smooth hot mix surface.
-At Nuriootpa turn into South Tce then left into The Crescent to reach the Nuriootpa – Angaston rail trail.
+This is a high quality rail trail which follows the old rail easement and has a smooth hot mix bitumen surface.
+At Nuriootpa turn into South Terrace then left into The Crescent to access the Nuriootpa – Angaston rail trail.

 No buildings remain at Nuriootpa station but platforms, railway lines and water tower are still in place.